A leaking transfer case on our Dmax (more oil leaks!)

 The one thing I was a little concerned about was whether the bush locating the tail shaft into the transfer case was worn, as this would allow the tail shaft to sag and the weight applied to the seal, causing it to stretch or wear and then leak.

-The spacer meant that the tail shaft was sitting 15mm in further, and theoretically had 15mm more bush to run on, but I wasn’t sure if the seal was already damaged, or whether the bush would still need replacing.
+The tail shaft spacer meant that the tail shaft was sitting 15mm in further, and theoretically had 15mm more bush to run on, but I wasn’t sure if the seal was already damaged, or whether the bush would still need replacing.

 I went through all of the spares list, and drawings from Isuzu, and it makes no mention of this white metal bush at all.
-I wondered if all the corrugations up north might have worn it down given the tail shaft wasn’t in all the way.

 Seal #4 and #5

 At the 40k service (34k on the clock, but due by time not km) I got the same mobile mechanic to replace the seal once more, thinking it may have been damaged from not having the spacer in.
-I got home from work, and saw a small puddle of oil under the transfer case leak point, but assumed it was the same as usual.

 The day after the service, we hooked the camper trailer up, and headed south to Nannup for the long weekend.
 I stopped to check on a noise after about 15 minutes as I could hear a tinging (turned out to be a mud flap washer loose), and then we motored onto Bunbury.